George Spencer, 4th Duke of Marlborough

-George Spencer, 4th Duke of Marlborough, KG, PC, FRS (26 January 1739 – 29 January 1817), styled Marquess of Blandford until 1758, was a British courtier, nobleman, and politician from the Spencer family.
+George Spencer, 4th Duke of Marlborough, KG, PC, FRS (26 January 1739 – 29 January 1817), styled Marquess of Blandford until 1758, was a British courtier and politician from the Spencer family.
 He served as Lord Chamberlain between 1762 and 1763 and as Lord Privy Seal between 1763 and 1765.
 He is the great-great-great grandfather of Sir Winston Churchill.

 Background and education

 Styled by the courtesy title Marquess of Blandford from birth, he was the eldest son of Charles Spencer, 3rd Duke of Marlborough, and the Honourable Elizabeth Trevor, daughter of Thomas Trevor, 2nd Baron Trevor.
 His siblings were Charles, Diana and Elizabeth.

 Personal traits and characteristics

 According to George III, who mentioned it to Fanny Burney, the Duke suffered from severe red-green colourblindness.
 As he was unable to tell scarlet from green, Fanny, therefore, remarked that this was unlucky for someone in possession of so sumptuous a home as Blenheim Palace.